Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Experiments

 \subsection{Visualization}

-We provide a visualization of the learned causal structure and redistributed rewards in \emph{Ant}.
+We visualize the learned causal structure and redistributed rewards in \emph{Ant}, where the robot observes $111$-dimension states and $84$ dimensions are not used~\citep{todorov2012mujoco}.
+The actions are $8$-dimensional.

-\textbf{Causal Structure}.
-In the \emph{Ant} environment, the robot observes $111$-dimension states while its actions consist of $8$ dimensions.
-However, $84$ dimensions of the state observation correspond to contact forces applied to the center of mass of each link in the robot, and these dimensions are not used.
-As shown in Figure~\ref{fig:visualized_causal_struction}, the existence of each element in the causal structure becomes more deterministic (indicated by the more distinguishable color) and further filters out more elements with the training.
-At the $1\times 10^6$ time step, $\ourmethod$ regards $75\%$ elements in $\boldsymbol {c}^{\boldsymbol s \rightarrow r} \in {\{0, 1\}}^{376}$, $70\%$ dimensions in $\boldsymbol {c}^{\boldsymbol a \rightarrow \boldsymbol s} \in {\{0, 1\}}^{8 \times 376}$, $98\%$ dimensions in $\boldsymbol {C}^{\boldsymbol s \rightarrow \boldsymbol s} \in {\{0, 1\}}^{376 \times 376}$ to be $0$ with high probabilities, indicating that the causal edge not exists.
+\textbf{Causal Structure.} As Figure~\ref{fig:visualized_causal_struction}, the existence of each element in the causal structure becomes more deterministic (indicated by the more distinguishable color) and further filters out more elements with the training.
+At the $1e4$ time step, $\ourmethod$ regards $75\%$ elements in $\boldsymbol {C}^{\boldsymbol s \rightarrow r} \in {\{0, 1\}}^{376}$, $70\%$ dimensions in $\boldsymbol {C}^{\boldsymbol a \rightarrow \boldsymbol s} \in {\{0, 1\}}^{8 \times 376}$, $98\%$ dimensions in $\boldsymbol {C}^{\boldsymbol s \rightarrow \boldsymbol s} \in {\{0, 1\}}^{376 \times 376}$ to be $0$ with high probabilities, indicating that the causal edge not exists.
 The learned structure is nearly consistent with the fact that there should not be an edge from the unused dimensions of the state variable to the other variables.
-Although some redundant edges have been learned here (as shown in Figure~\ref{fig:visualized_causal_struction} (a) the grids for the causal structure from some dimensions of state to the $28\sim84$ dimensions of the next state are of dark color), these edges do not affect our policy learning, since there is no edge from the $28\sim84$ dimensions of the next state to the reward, \ie, these dimensions do not exist in the identified compact representation.
+Although some redundant edges have been learned here (as shown in Figure~\ref{fig:visualized_causal_struction} (a), the grids for the causal structure from some dimensions of state to the $28\sim54$ dimensions of the next state are of dark color), these edges do not affect our policy learning, since there is no edge from the $28\sim54$ dimensions of $\boldsymbol{s}_{t}$ to $r_t$, \ie, these dimensions do not exist in the identified compact representation.
 Additionally, according to Figure~\ref{fig:visualized_causal_struction}(d), the edges from different dimensions of $\boldsymbol a$ to $r$ always exist.
-It corresponds to the reward design in \emph{Ant} since the robots are expected to act with the lowest control cost, defined as, $r_{t, cost} = \sum_{i=1}^{d^{\boldsymbol a}}{{\boldsymbol a}_i^2}$.
-Therefore, the learned causal structure captures some causal characteristics of the environment which can explain the generation of the Markovian rewards.
+It corresponds to the reward design in \emph{Ant} since the robots are expected to act with the lowest control cost, defined as $r_{t, cost} = \sum_{i=1}^{{\lvert\boldsymbol a\rvert}}{{\boldsymbol a}_i^2}$.
+Therefore, the learned causal structure captures some causal characteristics of the environment, which can explain the generation of the Markovian rewards.